fcn06/swarm/README.md

 *   `agent_discovery_service`: An optional HTTP service where agents can register themselves.
 It exposes an endpoint to list all available agents, facilitating dynamic discovery.
 *   `agent_memory_service`: A Work In Progress capability for all agents to share their interactions and ensure better coordination.
 *   `configuration`: Contains Default Location of Swarm configuration files, making it easy to customize agent behavior.
-*   `a2a_agent_backbone`: Provides the foundational code for a simple domain agent.
-It can incorporate an MCP runtime for external interactions and connect to its own LLM.
-*   `a2a_full_backbone`: The core of the orchestrator Agent.
-It connects to declared domain agents and an MCP server, understands their skills and tools, creates, and executes plans to achieve your goals.
-It also connects to its own LLM.
+*   `agent_protocol_backbone`: Contains foundational elements to launch an agent and enable its request processing capabilities.
+*   `basic_agent`: Provides Business logic to launch a basic agent.
+*   `orchestration_agent`: Provides Business logic to launch an orchestration agent.
+*   `mcp_runtime`: A runtime to connect to a ModelContextProtocol Server.
+Designed to be embedded into an agent
 *   `llm_api`: Offers a convenient interface for interacting with various Large Language Models via an OpenAI-compatible API.
-*   `mcp_agent_backbone`: A runtime designed to be integrated into an A2A agent, granting it the capability to connect to an external set of tools via an MCP server.
-It can be connected to its own LLM.
 *   `documentation`: Contains a series of example of toml config file for all sort of agents ( weather forecast, customer domain, web scraper, joke telling,...).
 *   `examples`: Contains multiple illustrative examples to help you interact with Swarm:
     *   `mcp_agent_endpoint`: A testing utility for an MCP runtime to receive and process requests through an MCP server.